btrettel/plint/plint-todo.md

 - <https://medium.com/analysts-corner/six-tips-for-writing-unambiguous-requirements-70bad5422427>
 - <https://medium.com/analysts-corner/holy-ambiguity-crapman-ec15c77dc880>
     - Discusses why minimum and maximum can be indefinite.
+    - On the indefiniteness of minimum and maximum, also see: berry_from_2003
 - Rewrite to handle filtering and DAV search string without duplicate code.
     - At the same time, rewrite so that you don't need to use assert_warn to print a warning.
     - warning(message, dav_keyword) will add dav_keyword to list and display the message.